eclipse/mosaic.website/content/docs/extending_mosaic/sumo_ambassador_details.md

 However, commands should not be accessed directly in the code, but rather using the various facades
 available:
-* `TraciRouteFacade` - Route specific command calls, such as addRoute and getRouteEdges .
+* `RouteFacade` - Route specific command calls, such as addRoute and getRouteEdges .
-* `TraciSimulationFacade` - Provides methods to control the simulation, such as simulateStep .
+* `SimulationFacade` - Provides methods to control the simulation, such as simulateStep .
-* `TraciTrafficLightFacade` - Provides methods to get or set values for traffic lights.
+* `TrafficLightFacade` - Provides methods to get or set values for traffic lights.
-* `TraciVehicleFacade` - Provides methods to get or set values for vehicles.
+* `VehicleFacade` - Provides methods to get or set values for vehicles.
-All those facades can be accessed via the `TraciClient`.
+All those facades can be accessed via the `TraciClientBridge`.

-#### Exception handling
+### Exception handling

 Exceptions are thrown and handled as following: